|

 refresh, making it available in /usr/ as if it was installed in

 the OS image itself.)
-This case works regardless if the
+This case works regardless of whether the

 underlying host /usr/ is managed as immutable disk image or is a